 I am taking advantage of living in Manhattan again.
 Before we moved to Astoria, one of my favorite things to do on a Saturday was to go to a matinee and/or bring a book along and sit in a coffee shop and read.
 I did that last weekend and it felt so indulgent.
 It was a good reminder for me that I need to force myself out of the apartment on the weekends.
 Being around other people, and just being out in the world observing things, always helps my state of mind.

-Word of caution: if you make these candied nuts, you might not be able to stop eating them.
-They are incredibly good, with the perfect combination of smoky, salty, and sweet.
-Don’t say I didn’t warn you!
+Word of caution: if you make these candied nuts, adapted from Smitten Kitchen, you might not be able to stop eating them.
+They are incredibly addictive, with the perfect combination of smoky, spicy, salty, and sweet.
+Enjoy!

 Sugar-and-Spice Candied Nuts

-1. Preheat oven to 300 degrees.
-Mix sugars, salt, cayenne, and cinnamon, making sure there are no lumps; set aside.
+- Preheat oven to 300 degrees.
+Mix sugars, salt, paprika, cayenne, and cinnamon, making sure there are no lumps; set aside.